 The general principles of this solution are:

-For a AIoT device or a group of AIoT devices that’s “connected” or “paired” with the IN-UE, the IN-UE instantiates a “UE Function Delegation Module” (UFDM) which represents the AIoT device and appears as a “UE” towards the 5GC.
+For a AIoT device or a group of AIoT devices that the IN-UE acts as Intermediate Node, the IN-UE instantiates a “UE Function Delegation Module” (UFDM) which represents the AIoT device and appears as a “UE” towards the 5GC.
 It is also referred to as “UFDM-UE” in this solution.
+The instantiation may be initiated after the IN-UE has been authorized as the IN.
+The AIoT device(s) for which the IN-UE acts as the IN may be preconfigured in the IN-UE or obtained during the IN authorization procedure.

+NOTE: The IN authorization procedure is not covered by this solution.

 After a new UFDM is instantiated, the IN-UE initiates an “AIoT device provisioning” procedure with the 5GC and through this procedure the UFDM is allocated a temporary UE identifier, e.g. a temporary SUPI, associated credentials, and other necessary configuration and policies (e.g., URSP policy).
 A UFDM maintains its own NAS connection and registration state with the 5GC.
 The UFDM-UE’s NAS connection and IN-UE’s NAS connection share the IN UE’s RRC connection and the UFDM’s NAS messages may be sent as payload of IN UE’s NAS messages.